boson-project/functions/testing.md

 In order to use the CLI, the following prerequisites must be met.

 * You must have access to a Kubernetes cluster with Knative Serving and Eventing installed.
 Ideally, this should be an instance of OpenShift version 4.6.x.
+The easiest way to do this is to use `clusterbot` on Slack.
 It is beyond the scope of this document to document enabling Knative Serving and Eventing in a given Kubernetes `namespace`.
+Please see the
+  [OpenShift documentation](https://srvke-486--ocpdocs.netlify.app/openshift-enterprise/latest/serverless/installing_serverless/installing-openshift-serverless.html)
-Please see the [OpenShift documentation](https://srvke-486--ocpdocs.netlify.app/openshift-enterprise/latest/serverless/installing_serverless/installing-openshift-serverless.html) for additional resources.
+  for additional resources.
 * You must have access to an image registry such as docker.io.
 Function project